vadimtyuryaev/LASSO/README.md

 - Explore the **geometry of constraint regions** in two-dimensional parameter space.
 - Derive and analyze the OLS, LASSO, and Ridge estimators from **first principles**.
 - Learn why standard hypothesis testing **assumptions break down** in the context of LASSO regularization and model selection.
-- Learn how modern optimization and **Bayesian** search methods automate regularized model selection .
+- Learn how modern **Bayesian optimization ** methods automate regularized model selection.

 ---